NorthernWidget/DS3231/README.md

 ## Examples of Use

-There are many examples provided in the [examples](https://github.com/NorthernWidget/DS3231/tree/master/examples) folder of this repository.
+There are many examples provided in the [examples directory](/examples/README.md) of this repository.
 At the time of writing the examples include:

 * *set*: demonstrates selected time-setting functions
 * *test*: demonstrates selected time-reading functions